bhauman/bhauman.github.com/_posts/2013-08-22-channels-of-channels-dots-game-refactor.md

 I'm programming.

 It's time to reevaluate and see what can be improved.
-During this exploration we are going to explore using channels of channels and functional reactive programming.
+During this exploration we are going to look at using channels of channels and functional reactive programming.

 This post is assuming a familitarity with Clojure's new [core.async](http://clojure.github.io/core.async/)